mouffa/waterfox-launcher/README.md

 The Waterfox launcher will appear in the Gnome application drawer.

 You can add the launcher into the dash-to-dock panel and right-click to open either a new window or a new private window, for every window a dot will appear by the waterfox icon.

+Your firefox.desktop file should be located in /usr/share/applications.